aubino/ICM20948_ros/Readme.md

-j sjv  this is a dvcsdfvdf
+This is a ros wrapper around the official icm20948 for ros interoperability